Solar Farms: Protecting Homes, Property Value, Views & the Environment While Reaping Solar Energy Benefits

 River, Lake, Wetland & Other Aquatic Resource Impacts of Solar Farms

-Potential aquatic resource impacts may include increased stormwater runoff and pollution and the loss of the benefits provided by forests and other natural landscapes.
+Potential aquatic resource impacts may include increased stormwater runoff, pollution, and the loss of the benefits provided by forests and other natural landscapes.
 Unfortunately, it can take a decade or more before the long-term aquatic resource effects of facilities like solar farms are fully understood.
 Until then one can only speculate about potential effects.
-For example:

 CEDS SOLAR FARM INITIAL STRATEGY ANALYSIS